exonum/exonum-doc/src/advanced/consensus/specification.md

   in `prevote.round`.
 - If:

-    - the node has formed +2/3 `prevote` messages for the same round and `propose_hash`
+    - the node has formed +2/3 `Prevote` messages for the same round and `propose_hash`
     - `locked_round < prevote.round`
-    - the node knows a `propose` message referenced by this `prevote`
+    - the node knows a `Propose` message referenced by this `prevote`
     - the node knows all the transactions from the `Propose`

 - Then proceed to [Availability of +2/3 `Prevote`s](#availability-of-23-prevotes)